Phaeilo/blheli32-python-tools/README.md

 been rendered abandonware following the cessation of official support, ensuring they remain functional and avoid becoming e-waste.

+Typical use: use `dump_fw.py` to extract the firmware from an existing ESC, or use `decrypt_hex.py` to convert an existing hex file.
+Then use `flash_fw.py` to write it to an ESC.
+Alternatively, you can also write any other firmware to the ESC but keep the BLHeli32 bootloeader.

 Validated so far on HAKRC_35A and HAKRC_AT421 and TEKKO_32_F4.

 ## Available Scripts